 Find Your Mentor

-Newsroom Coordinator, Talent, The Wall Street Journal
+Senior Editor, Newsroom Talent, The Wall Street Journal

 Megan Douglass started her career at The Wall Street Journal as an intern, and she’s been there ever since.
 In her 16+ years at WSJ, she’s seen a ton of change.
 Her first jobs included updating economic indicator reports in clunky html files and managing WSJ.com on weekends during solo shifts.
 Other roles include: night shift on the news hub, interactive graphics editor, and digital editor for features.
 As deputy editor for emerging media, Megan helped produce the Journal’s daily editions on Snapchat Discover.